prometheus-operator/prometheus-operator/Documentation/proposals/202405-scrapeconfig-graduation.md

 #### Requirements for Graduation

-I feel that we can graduate the CRD to beta when the following milestones are all achieved:
+We propose to graduate the CRD to beta when the following milestones are all achieved:
 1. The Service Discoveries which we have listed are all supported.
 2. There is consensus among the maintainers about the API consistency.
 3. We are confident about the completeness of the test cases coverage for the API.